nicokempe/discord-tracker/README.md

 ### 🚀 Usage

-After setting up, the bot will automatically start tracking your Discord activities and update its status.
-It will also post updates about your activities in the designated Discord channel.
+After setting up, the bot will automatically start tracking the users specified in `users.json` and rotate its status.
+It will also post updates about their activities in the designated Discord channels.
 Ensure the bot has the necessary permissions in your Discord server to function properly.

 ### 📝 Contributing